Data-free Defense of Black Box Models Against Adversarial Attacks: Importance of Regenerator Network

 \section{Importance of Regenerator Network}

-In order to evaluate the effectiveness of proposed Regenerator network $R_n$ in our approach DBMA, we analyze the performance of DBMA with and without $R_{n}$ for different values of $k$ (i.e. $k$=$1$, $2$, $4$, $8$, $16$ (ours), $50$).
+To evaluate the effectiveness of proposed Regenerator network $R_n$ in our approach DBMA, we analyze the performance of DBMA with and without $R_{n}$ for different values of $k$ (i.e. $k$=$1$, $2$, $4$, $8$, $16$ (ours), $50$).
 In Table~\ref{tab:rn_network}, we observe that across different $k$, appending $R_{n}$ to the WNR improves the adversarial accuracy against various attacks crafted using Alexnet-half and Alexnet by $\approx 13-18\%$.
 Further, we observe a similar trend for clean accuracy, which also improves on adding $R_n$ to WNR.
 However, the improvement margin for clean accuracy gradually drops on increasing the value of coefficient percent $k$.
 For higher $k$'s (e.g., 16 , 50), there is a small drop in clean performance using $R_{n}$ compared to the performance with only WNR but leads to significant increase in adversarial accuracy.
 This implies regenerator network enhances the output image of WNR to increase the adversarial accuracy.
 In this process, for smaller values of $k$, it increases clean accuracy too, but for a large value of $k$, the decrease in clean accuracy is compensated by the increase in adversarial accuracy to achieve the best trade-off.
 Combining WNR with the regenerator network at our $\hat{k}$ (i.e., $k=16$) produces the best adversarial accuracy.

 From Table~\ref{tab:combination_of_wnr_rn}, we observe that DBMA with only WNR improves adversarial accuracy with a small drop in clean accuracy compared to baseline.
 Similarly, with only regenerator network $R_n$, adversarial accuracy increases compared to the baseline.
 Also, $R_n$ performs better than WNR.
 However, using WNR and $R_n$ together in DBMA gives the best adversarial accuracy.
 Hence this demonstrates the importance of both the defense components (WNR and $R_n$) in our method DBMA.